-There are more than two million people in various construction jobs, meaning it’s one of the biggest and most diverse sectors in the country.
+In fact, there are more than two million people in various construction roles, meaning it’s one of the biggest and most diverse sectors in the country!

 Employers are drawing on the skills of people from a wide range of backgrounds to make the most of advances in technology and ways of working.

-As the industry has evolved, construction jobs and workplaces have become fairer, inclusive and more respectful, with firms focusing on nurturing and retaining high-performing staff.
+As the industry has evolved, construction jobs and workplaces have become fairer, inclusive and more respectful, with firms focusing on nurturing and retaining high-performing staff from all backgrounds.

 Construction employs around 2.5 million people in the UK - that means that one in every ten jobs is in construction

 Leading industry figures are placing equality at the heart of their business.
 Employers are looking for ways to create an inclusive workplace in order to attract new talent, ensure staff are happy and committed, and improve productivity.
 What's more, some of the industry’s biggest customers choose to hire construction companies because they have staff from a wide range of backgrounds.

 Look out for firms that have signed up to the following schemes aimed at promoting positive values: